-This is Part 4 of a 17 chapter eBook, “Agency New Business: Put On That Damn Sales Hat,” we’ll be releasing on our site in Q4 of 2013 as a free download.
+This is Part 4 of a 17 chapter eBook, “Agency New Business: Put On That Damn Sales Hat,” which you can download at no cost here.

 The agency landscape is changing rapidly and daily, not only for agencies, but for clients: doing things the same way won’t cut it.